JanuszBedkowski/gpu_computing_in_robotics/README.md

 read instructions in console

 to run example
-./fastSLAM ../dataset/model_reduced_pointXYZIRNL.xml
+./fastSLAM ../dataset/model_reduced_pointXYZIRNL.xml   (check help in console, e.g. type c to start computations, software was tested on GF1050Ti, thus for this example the single scan calculation takes up to 40ms)